Noah Gundersen: Career

 Returning to his hometown during a lull in his tour schedule, Gundersen reunited with friends from his high school band, Beneath Oceans.
 Originally reuniting as a joke, the group began to play old songs from their early days.
 Gundersen said of the reunion, "we reconnected to see if the old songs were still any good.
 They weren’t, so we started writing new ones.”
 On December 1, 2015 the group released their first album, an EP titled Young in the City.
 The release was then followed up with live performances in the Seattle area and a second EP titled II on October 7, 2016.

 In July 2017, Gundersen announced the completion of a new solo LP, White Noise, which was released on September 22, 2017.
 It was a departure from the style of his previous albums, with a much heavier, more rock-inspired sound.
 The final track of the LP, Send the rain (to everyone), featured in The Good Doctor season three finale and in Station 19 first season third episode.

 On June 21, 2019, Gundersen announced the forthcoming release of another solo LP, Lover, which was released on August 23, 2019.
 On the same day, he released a single from the album titled "Robin Williams."

 On July 7, 2021, Gundersen announced via Instagram that he had been engaged, bought a house, and that his new record would be out "later in the year," also revealing that a new Young in the City EP "is done and will be out soon."

 On August 30, Gundersen posted a blue and white graphic to Instagram, teasing what appeared to be lyrics paired with the number "11," which fans quickly figured out was a countdown.
 On September 10, Gundersen released a new song, titled "Sleepless in Seattle," which had previously been played during his "Songs and Conversations" livestream series that aired during the height of the COVID-19 pandemic.
 Gundersen further revealed that the song would appear as the eighth track on his solo LP A Pillar of Salt, which was released on October 8 via his label, Cooking Vinyl.

+On September 8, 2023, Gundersen released his sixth solo album, If This Is The End.

+On February 27, 2026, Gundersen released the single "Rites Of Spring" in anticipation of an upcoming seventh album.
+The album, Rites Of Spring, released on May 22, 2026.